Hydrology-IFH/roger/doc/introduction/advanced-installation.rst

 .. note::

     On this page, we give all installation instructions via ``pip install``.
-If you used conda to install Roger, consider replacing them with ``conda install``.
+If you used conda to install RoGeR, consider replacing them with ``conda install``.

 Using JAX
 ---------

-Using the JAX backend, Roger is typically about 4x faster than with NumPy, so this should be the first thing to try if you want to get more performance.
+Using the JAX backend, RoGeR is typically about 4x faster than with NumPy, so this should be the first thing to try if you want to get more performance.

 JAX is available on all major platforms and can be installed via::